-When I first arrived at YMCA Derbyshire, I was having quite serious issues with anxiety and depression.
-Having spent the past 2 years living a reclusive life, I didn’t communicate with anyone.
+When Nathan first arrived at YMCA Derbyshire, he was having quite serious issues with anxiety and depression.

+“Having spent the past 2 years living a reclusive life, I didn’t communicate with anyone.
 I’d given up and had no motivation.
 I was very nervous about the environment I would be living in and the type of people that might be living there.”

-The day to day running of the place was an eye-opener too.
+“The day to day running of the YMCA was an eye-opener.
 I didn’t know the extent of what the staff actually did and it was evident that they genuinely care and wanted to help.
-They want to put you back on your feet to carry on progressing in your life by the time you leave.
+They want to put you back on your feet to carry on progressing in your life by the time you leave.”

 I am willing to do anything to help as YMCA Derbyshire is a special place to me

 “The recording studio meant I was able to record myself and other talented people I knew of as well.
 I actually recorded a full album that reflected my emotions and outlook on life while being at YMCA.

 Eventually I am hoping to share it with other YMCA’s residents around the country to maybe help others through their tough times.
 I will always be grateful to the staff at YMCA and am willing to do anything I can to help, as it is a special place to me.
 YMCA has helped me in so many different ways, now I feel like I am in a more focused frame of mind.
-I want to see what is round the corner instead of worrying what is round the corner.
+I want to see what is round the corner instead of worrying what is round the corner.”